stac-utils/stac-geoparquet/spec/stac-geoparquet-spec.md

 [GeoParquet](https://geoparquet.org).
 It is directly inspired by the [STAC GeoParquet](https://github.com/stac-utils/stac-geoparquet) library, but aims to provide guidance for anyone putting STAC data into GeoParquet.

+## Use cases

+* Provide a STAC GeoParquet that mirrors a static Collection as a way to query the whole dataset instead of reading every specific GeoJSON file.
+* As an output format for STAC API responses that is more efficient than paging through thousands of pages of GeoJSON.
+* Provide efficient access to specific fields of a STAC item, thanks to Parquet's columnar format.

 ## Guidelines

 Each row in the Parquet Dataset represents a single STAC item.
 Most all the fields in a STAC Item should be mapped to a column in GeoParquet.
 We embrace Parquet structures where possible, mapping